hirl-team/EurNet-Image/README.md

 ```
 The config options are in "key=value" format.
 For example, `optimizer.type=AdamW` modifies the sub key `type` in `optimizer` with value `AdamW`.

-A full example of training and evaluating EurNet-T with Mask-RCNN on COCO for 1x schedule (12 epochs):
+A full example of training and evaluating EurNet-T with Mask-RCNN on COCO for 1x schedule (12 epochs starting from an ImageNet-1K pre-trained checkpoint):
 ```
 python3 ./detection/launch.py -c configs/mask_rcnn/mask_rcnn_eurnet_tiny_1x_coco.py \
 --output_dir ./experiments/coco/maskrcnn-1x/EurNet-T/ --pretrained [path of imagenet pretrained model]
 ```

 **Note that**, the root of relative dir is `./detection`.
 All the training configuration files are in `./detection/configs/`.
-To reproduce the COCO object detection results, please **follow the corresponding config file**.
+To reproduce the COCO object detection results, please **follow the corresponding config file** and **remember to load the ImageNet-1K pre-trained checkpoint**.

 ## License